SegersIan/knowledge-base/facilitation/index.md

     > [T]alk is important for sharing, clarifying, and distributing knowledge among peers, while asking questions, hypothesizing, explaining, and formulating ideas together are all important mechanisms during peer discussions.
 Analytical writing is an important tool for transforming rudimentary ideas into knowledge that is more coherent and structured.
 Furthermore, talk combined with writing appears to enhance the retention of science learning over time.
 (566)
 * Can we use [Blooms Taxonomy](https://tips.uark.edu/using-blooms-taxonomy/) for facilitating ?
 * Use the [Coaching Habit](../coaching/index.md) questions as inspiration of what you try to get from an activity (Acitvity Types).
+* For some people, you can use a small kan ban as a visual facilitation tool.

 ## Resources